 She picked up the candle holder, taking her eye off the blue candle for a second.
 She looked over to the candle in her right hand.
 It was the streaked one.

 She dropped the candle on the floor and made her way to the closet.
-She opened the boxed of emergency candles that sat next to the tapers.
-She returned to the table with the white candle, put it into the holder.
+She opened the box of emergency candles that sat next to the tapers.
+She returned to the table with the white candle, and put it into the holder.
 It would not light.

-Shaking her head, the retrieved the entire box of emergency candles and tried to light each one in turn.
+Shaking her head, she retrieved the entire box of emergency candles and tried to light each one in turn.
 They would not light.

 She stood with only the light from the first candle behind her looking at the streaked candle that lay on the table.
 She went back to the closet to get the box of tapers.

 One by one, the tapers would turn into the streaked one when she tried to put them in the holder.